Growth Metrics

 • Quarterly Non-Current Debt fell 4.49% to $1.1 million in Q3 2017 from the year-ago period, while the trailing twelve-month figure was $1.1 million through Sep 2017, down 4.49% year-over-year, with the annual reading at $1.1 million for FY2017, 4.3% down from the prior year.

-• Non-Current Debt for Q3 2017 was $1.1 million at Electromed, down from $1.1 million in the prior quarter.
+• Non-Current Debt was $1.1 million for Q3 2017 at Electromed, down from $1.1 million in the prior quarter.

-• The five-year high for Non-Current Debt was $1.3 million in Q2 2013, with the low at $18326.0 in Q1 2013.
+• Over five years, Non-Current Debt peaked at $1.3 million in Q2 2013 and troughed at $18326.0 in Q1 2013.

-• The sharpest move saw Non-Current Debt crashed 98.69% in 2013, then skyrocketed 6791.24% in 2014.
+• Year-over-year, Non-Current Debt tumbled 98.69% in 2013 and then soared 6791.24% in 2014.

-• Over 5 years, Non-Current Debt stood at $1.3 million in 2013, then decreased by 3.7% to $1.2 million in 2014, then fell by 4.01% to $1.2 million in 2015, then dropped by 4.88% to $1.1 million in 2016, then fell by 3.18% to $1.1 million in 2017.
+• A 5-year view of Non-Current Debt shows it stood at $1.3 million in 2013, then fell by 3.7% to $1.2 million in 2014, then dropped by 4.01% to $1.2 million in 2015, then decreased by 4.88% to $1.1 million in 2016, then dropped by 3.18% to $1.1 million in 2017.